This post may contain affiliate links. FinanceSuperhero only recommends products which help Restore Order to the World of Finance.

 Third, many investors may prefer the option of investing in REITs through other portals, such as Vanguard, eTrade or Schwab.
 While this approach may be more “comfortable,” it should be known that comfort always comes with a cost; in this case, Fundrise offers approximately 90% lower fees than its the aforementioned REITs.

-While investing in real estate can be a scary proposition, especially for those of us who keenly remember the monumental collapse nearly a decade ago, all investments carry risk.
+Investing in real estate can be a scary proposition, especially for those of us who remember the monumental collapse nearly a decade ago, but it’s important to remember that all investments carry risk.
 It is a well-known investment fundamental that diversification is one of the best protections against risk.
-For investors who are seeking new opportunities with potential for strong returns, Fundrise represents a fine opportunity with a very low barrier for entry.
+For investors who are seeking new opportunities with potential for strong returns, Fundrise is a great opportunity with a very low barrier for entry.

 All investments carry risk.
 Before investing, it is advisable to speak with a qualified financial professional.
 FinanceSuperhero assumes no liability for losses incurred by following this or any other investment advice contained within this website (www.financesuperhero.com).
 Information contained herein should be considered to be strictly informational and entertainment in nature.